gorhack/webStegFS_project/README.rst

 Sprint broken down into 5 sub-goals:

 1. Basic draft of paper for publication using LaTEX.
-2. Create a backlog of things required to implement covertFS into a live operating system such as Tails.
+2. Create a backlog of things required to implement webStegFS into a live operating system such as Tails.
 3. Publish documentation using apidocs.
-4. Create a FUSE module for covertFS.
+4. Create a FUSE module for webStegFS.
 5. Change steg technique to allow storage of larger files with dynamic sizes.

 Sprint 5: Publication draft and beta release